 King's College London is ranked among the top 25 universities in the world and prides itself upon recruiting dedicated, academically focused students.
 A study abroad experience at King's College will allow you to call London, the world's most diverse city, home.
 Through ISA at King's College students have the opportunity to study along side British and other international students.
-Courses are taught in English by King's College professors and are held on their campuses located in central and south-central London.
+Courses are taught by host university faculty at King's College London.
+ISA participants will take classes alongside British and other international students.

 Highlights of the Program Include:

 As part of the Arts & Sciences or Global Health curriculum pathway students can select modules (courses) offered by the Faculty of Arts & Humanities, Faculty of Life Sciences & Medicine, School of Law, Faculty of Natural & Mathematical Sciences, School of Nursing & Midwifery (excluding clinical placements) or Faculty of Social Science & Public Policy.
 All course selections are subject to approval by King's College and not guaranteed.

 Students wishing to take a more specific focus can choose the Global Health track offered by the university.
 Students participating in this track are required to take the Global Health & Social Medicine modules during their time abroad and are given priority for those classes over other students who are not following this track.

 Students must have a minimum grade point average of 3.30.